daulric/daulric/README.md

 I have created a series of apps as a side and/or school projects

 ## **[fuze](https://github.com/daulric/fuze)**
 fuze is a project, my partner and I are actively working on for our final project.
-Created with React, fuze is almost a basic version of the popular platform YouTube, Twitter and  a little bit of Instagram.
+Created with React, fuze is almost a basic version of the popular platforms YouTube, Twitter, and  a little bit of Instagram.

 Since this is a web app and can only be viewed on a web browser, I made it work as a standalone app that can be opened directly from your phone, via Chromium Progressive Web App (PWA).